Skip to main content

 • access_token and refresh_token

-These tokens need to be obtained via an HTTP request with the code that comes during authorization on the HTTP service redirect_uri.
-The sequence of actions is as follows:
+These tokens need to be obtained via an HTTP request specifying the code that comes during authorization to the redirect_uri HTTP service.
+Procedure:

-1. Create a link for authorization in the browser using the GetAuthorizationLink function
+1. Create an authorization link for the browser using the GetAuthorizationLink function.

-2. Add to the HTTP service module (GET) a call to the HandleIncomingRequestAfterAuthorization function, passing the HTTP service request as a parameter.
+2. Add a call to the HandleIncomingRequestAfterAuthorization function to the HTTP service module (GET), passing HTTPServiceRequest as a parameter.

-4. Save the access_token and refresh_token obtained from the HandleIncomingRequestAfterAuthorization function in step 2 into constants or another storage
+4. Save the access_token and refresh_token obtained from the HandleIncomingRequestAfterAuthorization function in step 2 to constants or other storage.

 TokenResponse = OPI_Twitter.GetToken(Code, Parameters);